oligriffiths/broccolijs-tutorial/README.md

 ## Follow along

-Here's a talk I gave at EmberNYC meetup in Jan 2017 that covers most of this article.
+Here's a talk I gave at EmberNYC meetup in Jan 2017 that covers a lot of this article.

 [Watch EmberNYC video](https://www.youtube.com/embed/JTzvYJBxwyI?start=141&end=1377)